viezel/NappUI/README.md

 # Napp UI

-This module extends the native UI componets provided by the Titanium Mobile SDK.
+This module extends the native UI components provided by the Titanium Mobile SDK.
 We are more properties to a bunch of UI components, giving you more freedom for styling and functionality.

 This is not a set of new UI components.
 Instead, we are extending the existing framework.